smart-on-fhir/growth-chart-app/README.md

 SMART Pediatric Growth Chart
 --------------------------------------------------------------------------------
+## ⚠️ This project is deprecated and is not actively maintained!

 The purpose of this app is to manage and display statistical data for the patients in a few different ways.
 The data is retrieved from SMART,